 Corporation bags award for e-governance initiative

-MADURAI: Recognising the e-governance initiatives taken by the Corporation of Madurai in redressing public grievances, the Union government under the “Digital India 2016” has presented an outstanding digital initiative by local body - silver award at a function held in New Delhi on Monday.
+Recognising the e-governance initiatives taken by the Corporation of Madurai in redressing public grievances, the Union government under the “Digital India 2016” has presented an outstanding digital initiative by local body - silver award at a function held in New Delhi on Monday.

 According to a press release, Commissioner Sandeep Nanduri received the award on behalf of the Corporation from Union Minister Ravi Shankar Prasad.